logto-io/logto/packages/connector-wechat-native/README.md

 }
 ```

-## Set up WeChat native sign in with your app
+## Add the Logto social support to your app

 ### iOS